-All projects completed with CDBG funds are subject to provisions of the National Environmental Policy ACT of 1969 (NEAP).
-This Act establishes national policies and procedures for protecting, restoring and enhancing environmental quality.
-Relevant regulations are found in 24 CFR Part 58 "Environmental Review Procedures for Entitles Assuming HUD Environmental Responsibilities".
-Sections 58.10 through 58.14 require Grantees (local governments receiving funds) to assume the responsibility for environmental reviews.
-As a result, the Grantee has a legal responsibility for meeting all environmental review requirements stated in the CDBG contract.
+Regulations are found in the Environmental Review Procedures for Entitles Assuming HUD Environmental Responsibilities - 24 CFR Part 58 (Attachment 16).
+Sections 58.10 through 58.14 require grantees (local governments receiving funds) to assume the responsibility for environmental reviews.
+Grantees can meet their responsibilities by familiarizing themselves with the areas addressed by environmental review and providing DHCD with accurate information about project sites.
+The Grantee has a legal responsibility for meeting all environmental review requirements stated in the NSP contract.